Frequent periods every other week often indicate hormonal imbalances, stress, or underlying health conditions requiring medical evaluation.

 Conclusion – Why Do I Keep Getting My Period Every Other Week?

 If you find yourself asking repeatedly,“Why Do I Keep Getting My Period Every Other Week?”, take note that this is a signal your body sends demanding attention—not something you should endure silently.
-With proper investigation and personalized care plans available today, you can regain control over your menstrual health and restore normal rhythm naturally without unnecessary suffering.
+With proper investigation and personalized care plans available today, you can regain control over your menstrual health and restore normal rhythm without unnecessary suffering.